Tourist Tips & Guide to Travel in St. Lucia

-Spa: Before you arrive, pre-book your desired Spa treatments at La Mer Spa.
+Spa: Before your arrival to Bay Gardens Resorts, pre-arrange your desired spa treatments at La Mer Spa.
 This helps to ensure that you get the appointment time you want.

 Top Attractions: While visiting St. Lucia, some popular things to see include The Piton Mountains (Gros & Petit Piton) in Soufriere, The Sulphur Springs & Drive-In Volcano in Soufriere, Pigeon Island National Landmark, the Castries Market, various waterfalls around the island, and the Rainforest.
 There are several tours you can take to ensure you see as much as possible while you’re here.
 Visit our on-site Cox & Company Tour Desk to plan your St. Lucia sightseeing adventures.

 Tipping: On-island, tipping is not expected.
 In fact, hotels charge a 10% service charge, which is then paid out to the staff for their hard work and dedication.
 When you are not on a hotel property, tipping is still not expected but it is well received.